 - A perfect fit for your company and your product

 What can you make to improve it?
-Sometimes, it’s better to analyze your product and your company, and then craft your ICP and BP from scratch rather than try fixing the old one.
+Sometimes, it’s better to analyze your product and your company, and then craft ICP and BP from scratch rather than try fixing the old one.

 If everything is fine with your ICP, you should check the next stage of the lead generation process – research.
 Do you outreach “quality contacts” that fit your Ideal Customer Profile?
 You won’t have a good contact list unless you order a research on businesses that match your specific criteria.